stonefl/stonefl.github.io/_drafts/2020-10-20-create-a-virtual-machine-with-private-ip-from-a-virtual-network.md

 * **Public IP**: use a public IP address if you want to connect to the VM from outside internet.
 Choose `None` if you only need to communicate with the VM within the virtual network or your company networks.

 ## Create from Azure CLI
-[previous post](https://leifengblog.net/blog/create-and-connect-to-azure-vm-under-company-proxy/) has described how to install Azure Cli and create SSH key pairs.
-If haven't installed Azure Cli or created SSH key pairs, you can check my previous post out for the information.
+The [previous post](https://leifengblog.net/blog/create-and-connect-to-azure-vm-under-company-proxy/) described how to install Azure Cli and create SSH key pairs.
+If you haven't them yet, you can check out the post for assitance.
 It assumes that you have created a SSH private key file named `azure_vm.pub` that is located in `~/.ssh/`.

 You can run the following commands to create a Linux VM with a private IP address assigned automatically from the `SUBNETID`.
-The `SUBNETID` is obtained through running commands `az network vnet subnet show` and passing the VNet resource group name, VNet name, and Subnet name.
+The `SUBNETID` is obtained through running the command of `az network vnet subnet show` and passing the names of VNet Resource Group, VNet, and Subnet.

 You can specify the VM name and admin username through changing the capitalized `VM-NAME` and `USERANME`, respectivley.

 You can specify a static private IP address with `--private-ip-address` parameter, such ass `--private-ip-address 192.168.1.101`.
-In this example, I didn't specify the private IP and it will be assigned by the subnet automatically.
+In this example, I didn't specify the private IP and let it assigned by the subnet automatically.

 You can also specify a static public IP address with the `--public-ip-address` parameter.
-The public ip has been set to empty in the following command, which means the VM has no public ip and cannot be accessed from the virtual network.
-However, it should be accessible from the on-premises networks which are usually connected to the virutal network.
+The public ip has been set to empty in the following command, which means the VM has no public ip and cannot be accessed from the outside internet.

 ```
 export SUBNETID=$(az network vnet subnet show -g VNET-RESOURCE-GROUP-NAME --vnet-name VNET-NAME -n SUBNET-NAME -o tsv --query id)